-- Application A completed Application for Graduate Admission along with the non-refundable \$25 application fee. - 2.
-Official Transcripts An official transcript from the college or university from which the applicant matriculated, verifying that the baccalaureate degree has been conferred.
+- 1. Application - A completed Application for Graduate Admission along with the non-refundable \$25 application fee. - Official Transcripts An official transcript from the college or university from which the applicant matriculated, verifying that the baccalaureate degree has been conferred.
 In addition, the applicant needs to provide official transcripts from any other college or university at which he or she may have undertaken any additional study, undergraduate or graduate. - 3.
-Recommendations Two completed recommendation forms from individuals who can address your academic and/or professional potential. - 4.
+Recommendations - Two completed recommendation forms from individuals who can address your academic and/or professional potential. - 4.
 Educational Requirements Applicants must have or will have completed a baccalaureate degree.
 Undergraduate cumulative GPA of 3.0/4.0 or higher may be recommended for admission.
-Applicants with GPAs between 2.8-3.0 may be considered for conditional admission.
+Applicants with GPAs between 2.8-3.0 may be considered for conditional admission. - 5.
+Entrance Test Results A score of 380 or higher on the Miller Analogies or an equivalent score on the Graduate Record Exam.

-- 5. Entrance Test Results A score of 380 or higher on the Miller Analogies or an equivalent score on the Graduate Record Exam.
-In lieu of the MAT or the GRE, Teacher Licensure candidates will submit proof of passing both the Illinois Test of Academic Proficiency (or approved alternate) and the relevant Illinois State content test(s). - 6.
-Written Essay A 300-500 word written statement by the applicant detailing how his or her work and life experiences influenced his or her area of study and is applicable to the concept of servant leadership.
+6. Written Essay - A 300-500 word written statement by the applicant detailing how his or her work and life experiences influenced his or her area of study and is applicable to the concept of servant leadership.